ManuNeuro/binary_model/README.md

 # Datas

-Since the time of computation can be long, the folder `results` also include the four csv of all experiments, which as been used to produce all plots in the aforementioned article.
+Since the time of computation can be long, the folder `results` also include the four csv of all experiments, which had been used to produce all plots in the aforementioned article.

 # Installation
 ```